 If a Potential Complainant chooses to file a Formal Complaint in a Title IX matter, their status will be adjusted to Complainant.
-The University will provide, to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings with a party, with sufficient time for the party to prepare to participate.
-The notice of the Formal Complaint will be sent promptly to all relevant parties, as soon as practicable, after the institution receives a Formal Complaint of the allegations if there are no extenuating circumstances, which includes:
+UP will provide, to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings with a party, with sufficient time for the party to prepare to participate.
+The Notice of Formal Complaint will be sent promptly to all relevant parties, as soon as practicable, after the institution receives a Formal Complaint of the allegations if there are no extenuating circumstances, which includes:

-- the identities of the parties involved in the alleged incident, if known; - the alleged conduct constituting Sexual Harassment; - the date and location of the alleged incident, if known; - the prospective grievance process and next steps; - a statement that the Respondent is presumed not responsible for the alleged conduct until a determination regarding responsibility is made at conclusion of the grievance process; - a statement informing both parties that they may choose a Process Support Person, who will be their advisor, who may be, but is not required to be an attorney; - any measures taken by the University that affects both parties; - a notice informing parties of any provisions of other University policies that prohibit knowingly making false statements, or knowingly submitting false information; and - a notice of the University 's retaliation policy. - The parties will be notified by their institutional email accounts if they are a student or employee, and by other reasonable means if they are neither.
+- the identities of the parties involved in the alleged incident, if known; - the alleged conduct constituting Sexual Harassment; - the date and location of the alleged incident, if known; - the prospective grievance process and next steps; - a statement that the Respondent is presumed not responsible for the alleged conduct until a determination regarding responsibility is made at conclusion of the grievance process; - a statement informing both parties that they may choose an Advisor, who will be, but is not required to be an attorney; - · any measures taken by UP that affects both parties; - a notice informing parties of any provisions of other UP policies that prohibit knowingly making false statements, or knowingly submitting false information; and - a notice of UP's retaliation policy. - The parties will be notified by their institutional email accounts if they are a student or employee, and by other reasonable means if they are neither.

-After notice of the Formal Complaint has been received by both parties, and the University has provided sufficient time for the parties to review the Notice of Allegations and prepare a response before any initial interview, the Title IX Coordinator, or their designee, will initiate the Title IX informal review process or investigation process.
+After notice of the Formal Complaint has been received by both parties, and UP has provided sufficient time for the parties to review the Notice of Allegations and prepare a response before any initial interview, the Title IX Coordinator, or their designee, will initiate the Title IX information resolution process or investigation process.